dream-gcm/usermanual/source/Chapter3.md

 ![nomenclature tab](./img/chapter_3.png)
-# Chapter 3: The Matrix
-_Description of the DREAM File Structure_
+# Chapter 3: The Matrix - Description of the DREAM File Structure

 The sub-headings in this chapter refer to directory names under the DREAM root directory.
 As well as giving you a guide to the file structure, we’ll also have a look inside and see what data there is, and what code is available for pre-processing and manipulating the data, running the model and post processing the output.
 This chapter is mainly a guide to the files available with a few details where appropriate, especially for the data files.
 A more comprehensive guide to running the model and diagnosing the output follows in Chapter 4.